ehfuzzz/hyperliquid-CLI/README.md

 example 1: `cargo run -- pair sell 100 btc/eth --price 0.05 --sl 0.04 --tp 0.06` - Takes 50% of order size and shorts btc and takes another 50% of order size and longs eth in a pair.
 The ratio of btc/eth is 0.05 so the bot will enter the trade when the ratio is 0.05.
 The stop loss will be set at 0.04 and the take profit will be set at 0.06

 example 2: `cargo run -- pair sell 100 btc/eth` - Takes 50% of order size and shorts btc and takes another 50% of order size and longs eth in a pair.
 The current market price of btc/eth will be used to enter the trade.
 The stop loss and take profit will not be set

+example 3: `cargo run -- pair sell 100 btc/eth --price 0.05` - Takes 50% of order size and shorts btc and takes another 50% of order size and longs eth in a pair.
+The ratio of btc/eth is 0.05 so the bot will enter the trade when the ratio is 0.05.
+The stop loss and take profit will not be set

 #### Scale Buy
 `cargo run -- scale buy <size_per_interval> <asset> <lower> <upper> ` - Scales into a long position by placing limit orders at intervals between the lower and upper price